Generalized fibre sums of 4-manifolds and the canonical class: The intersection form of

-Surfaces that bound curves on the boundary $\partial M'$ are always oriented as follows: \begin{defn} Suppose that $L_M$ is a connected, orientable surface in $M'$ which is transverse to the boundary $\partial M'$ and bounds an oriented curve $c_M$ on $\partial M'$.
+\begin{lem} The subgroup $\text{ker}(i_M\oplus i_N)$ is a direct summand of $H_1(\Sigma)$. \end{lem} \begin{proof} Suppose that $\alpha\in \text{ker}(i_M\oplus i_N)$ is divisible by an integer $c>1$ so that $\alpha=c\alpha'$ with $\alpha'\in H_1(\Sigma)$.
+Then $ci_M\alpha'=0=ci_N\alpha'$.
+Since $H_1(M)$ and $H_1(N)$ are torsion free this implies that $\alpha'\in \text{ker}(i_M\oplus i_N)$.
+Hence $\text{ker}(i_M\oplus i_N)$ is a direct summand by the following fundamental lemma on free abelian groups (for a proof see e.g.~\cite[Lemma 6.15]{BC}). \end{proof} \begin{lem} Let $G$ be a finitely generated free abelian group and $H\subset G$ a subgroup.
+Then there exists a basis $e_1,\ldots,e_n$ of $G$ such that $H$ is generated by the elements $a_1e_1,\ldots,a_ne_n$ for certain integers $a_1,\ldots,a_n$. \end{lem} It follows that the homology classes $\alpha_i$ are indivisible, hence we can represent them by embedded closed curves in $\Sigma$, see \cite{Mey}.
+We will often use the following lemma. \begin{lem} Let $\gamma$ be a possibly disconnected embedded closed curve on $M'$ such that $\mu_M\gamma$ is null-homologous in $M'$.
+Then $\gamma$ bounds an embedded oriented surface in $M'$ that is transverse to the boundary $\partial M'$. \end{lem} This surface can be thought of as a spanning surface in the 4-manifold $M'$ for the curve $\gamma$.
+Let $B_M'$ and $B_N'$ denote the surfaces in $M'$ and $N'$ bounding the meridians, obtained from $B_M$ and $B_N$ by deleting a disk.
+The class $B_X$ is sewed together from these surfaces along the meridians in $\partial M'$ and $\partial N'$.
+We also want to realize the homology classes $S_i$ by embedded surfaces in $X$.
+In general, surfaces that bound curves on the boundary $\partial M'$ are always oriented as follows: \begin{defn} Suppose that $L_M$ is a connected, orientable surface in $M'$ which is transverse to the boundary $\partial M'$ and bounds an oriented curve $c_M$ on $\partial M'$.
 In a collar of the boundary of the form $\Sigma\times S^1\times I$, we can assume that the surface $L_M$ has the form $c_M\times I$.
 The orientation of $L_M$ is then chosen such that it induces on $c_M\times I$ the orientation of $c_M$ followed by the orientation of the intervall $I$ pointing out of $M'$. \end{defn} This definition applies in particular to the surfaces $B_M'$ and $B_N'$ bounding the meridians in $M'$ and $N'$: The surfaces $\Sigma_M$ and $\Sigma_N$ are oriented by the embeddings $i_M,i_N$ from a fixed oriented surface $\Sigma$.
-The surfaces $B_M$ and $B_N$ are oriented such that $\Sigma_MB_M=+1$ and $\Sigma_NB_N=+1$. \begin{lem} The restriction of the orientation of $B_M$ to the punctured surface $B_M'$ is equal to the orientation determined by Definition \ref{defn orientation of surfaces bounding M'}. \end{lem} \begin{proof} On the 2-disk $D$ in $B_M$ obtained by the intersection with the tubular neigbourhood $\nu\Sigma_M$ the restriction of the orientation is given by the direction pointing into $M'$ followed by the orientation of the meridian $\sigma^M$.
+The surfaces $B_M$ and $B_N$ are oriented such that $\Sigma_MB_M=+1$ and $\Sigma_NB_N=+1$. \begin{lem} The restriction of the orientation of $B_M$ to the punctured surface $B_M'$ is equal to the orientation determined by Definition \ref{defn orientation of surfaces bounding M'}. \end{lem} \begin{proof} On the 2-disk $D$ in $B_M$, obtained by the intersection with the tubular neigbourhood $\nu\Sigma_M$, the restriction of the orientation is given by the direction pointing into $M'$ followed by the orientation of the meridian $\sigma^M$.
 This is equal to the orientation of $\sigma^M$ followed by the direction pointing out of $M'$. \end{proof}

 The extension $\Phi$ of the gluing diffeomorphism $\phi$ (see equation \eqref{eq gluing diff Phi}) inverts on the 2-disk $D$ the inside-outside direction and the direction along the boundary $\partial D$.
 Hence the oriented surfaces $B_M'$ and $B_N'$ sew together to define an oriented surface $B_X$ in $X$.